Africa (game)

 Africa is a 1977 wargame published by UKW.

 Gameplay

-Africa is a game in which the USA, USSR, China, France and UK fight over the 14 states in southern Africa.
+Africa is a game in which the US, USSR, China, France and UK fight over the 14 states in southern Africa.

 Reception

 Marcus Watney reviewed Africa in Perfidious Albion #25 (February 1978) and stated that "This game has some of the worst physical design I have encountered.
 It has some of the most ill-conceived rules I have read.
 It bears no relation to Africa.
 Like a recent attempted Ecuadorian coup, it was 'conceived before cocktails, and executed after.'"